TheSilvered/nest/docs/c_api/c_api-file.md

 **Description:**

-Get the encoding of a file.
+@return The encoding of a file.

 ---